State Park Rules & Regulations

 No Jumping or Diving

-A person may not jump or dive from cliffs or rock formations into the water at any of the lakes or streams in any state park area.
+A person may not jump or dive from cliffs, rock formations or bridges into the water at any of the lakes or streams in any state park area.

 Prohibited within the posted area at zoned swimming beaches.